Program Chair Toolbox

 Audio Visual Equipment

-Audio Visual Equipment The standard tech set for oral sessions includes an LCD projector, screen, laser pointer, and microphone.
+The standard tech set for oral sessions includes an LCD projector, screen, laser pointer, and microphone.
 ACS does not currently provide a computer in each room.
 Laptops are normally provided by the speakers themselves or the session organizer.
-Special equipment requests must be approved by the program chair in order to be billed back to the division.
+Special equipment requests must be approved by the Program Chair or division officer in order to be billed back to the division.

 Many divisions have their own awards that are distinct from the ACS National Awards.
 See a list of the current awards offered by each division.